Minituff/nautical-backup/docs/labels.md

 ------8<------ "exec_request_example.md"

+    Add your script to the label of your container's config
+    ```properties
+    nautical-backup.exec.before=/config/script.sh
+    ```

 <small>🔄 This is the same action as the [Execute Commands](./arguments.md#execute-commands-before-or-after-backup) variable, but applied only to this container.</small>

 ## Lifecycle Hooks